gvtsch/gvtsch.github.io/content/Blog/Neural networks explained, using the MNIST example.md

 ### Confusion matrix

-The error matrix (also known as the confusion matrix) is a table that shows the performance of a [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] model.
+The error matrix (also known as the confusion matrix) is a table that shows the performance of a [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] model.
 It shows the number of correctly and incorrectly classified examples for each class.

 The confusion matrix consists of four main components:
 * true positives (TP)